 Butene has four carbon atoms, hence n=4.
 Hence the molecular formula of butene is C4H2(4) = C4H8

-In Alcohol, there is also C-H bonds present.
+In Alcohol, there are also C-H bonds present.
 The –OH(Hydroxide) attached acts as the functional group, general formula CnH2n+2O.

 Similar to alkanes and alkenes, we can also use the general formula to determine the molecular formula of specific alcohols.

-For example butanol is an alcohol with four carbon atoms.
+For example, butanol is alcohol with four carbon atoms.
 For a more advanced blog post on alcohol, please view this blog.

-C-H present, but with –COOH bond attached as the functional group.
+C-H is present, but with –COOH bond attached as the functional group.
 General Formula CnH2nO2

-For Example: butanoic acid, a carboxlylic acid with four carbon atoms.
+For Example butanoic acid, a carboxylic acid with four carbon atoms.
 Please note, the carbon atom within the functional group is also taken into consideration.

 Naming an organic compound